 Perhaps for this reason, the statement referred to the murdered as 'victims', a term rarely used in reference to activists murdered in confrontations with police forces.
 In earlier events, those were referred to as 'martyrs' (Youssef & Kumar, 2012).
 The reluctance to use this term this time reflects a reluctance to frame the event in the revolution's political terms.
 Also, the use of the passive tense 'fell as victims' portrayed the victimisation as an action done by the victimized (who 'fell') rather than done to them (as in expressions like 'were murdered', 'were victimized', etc.).
 As such, it discursively omitted the political subjects who committed this crime from the expression of mourning.
-By focusing on the political details that brought about this victimisation.
+By focusing on the politically-emptied news that victims 'fell', the statement marginalised the political details that brought about this victimisation.
 Overall, the systematic avoidance of the language commonly used in the context of Egypt's recent contentious repertoire - like the mention of intended murder or the description of the murdered as martyrs - served to distance the event from the narrative of January movement.